 I was never religious.

 I never understood it.
-I found beauty in many of the ideas behind the multitude of beliefs around the world, and the grand mythology crafted in service of them.
+I find beauty in the ideas behind the multitude of beliefs around the world and the grand mythology crafted in service of them.
 But I never could reconcile with the tradition, nor the demanded servitude.
-Instead I’ve always been fascinated by the people that have given themselves over to religion.
+To this day, I remain fascinated by people who give themselves over to religion.
 Be it youth workers, missionaries, counselors, priests, or popes.
 Anyone who dedicates their life to a cause so thoroughly that it becomes a defining factor of who they are.

-THE TWO POPES claims to be inspired by real events, but it may as well be fiction.
-It follows the behind the scenes process of a near unheard of event: The unexpected resignation of Pope Benedict XVI, and the ascension of the first South American Pope, Francis.
-The two men are played by Anthony Hopkins and Jonathan Pryce, respectively.
-The background is occupied almost entirely by the Vatican leaks scandal, which exposed corruption within the church, including the harboring of rampant child abuse worldwide.
-Almost none of that is explored.
+THE TWO POPES claims inspiration by real events, with an emphasis on the inspiration.
+It follows the behind the scenes process of a near unheard-of event: The unexpected resignation of Pope Benedict XVI and the ascension of the first South American Pope, Francis.
+The film casts Anthony Hopkins and Jonathan Pryce as the duo, respectively.
+While they occupy the foreground, most of the dressing is almost entirely about the Vatican leaks scandal, which exposed corruption within the church, including rampant child abuse harboring worldwide.
+Yet the film leaves it unexplored beyond set dressing.

-Taken as purely an exercise in a fictional portrait of two powerful figureheads of the church, THE TWO POPES is a reasonably entertaining experience.
-It is thoroughly well acted, with both Hopkins and Pryce delivering some of the best work in their career.
-Pryce in particular handles a part that could have come off as condescending with warmth and genuine pathos, juggling quiet humor and terror of what is to come with ease.
-Hopkins hides much of his typical boisterous nature under doddering grumpiness, but it’s especially in the last half of the film that his mischievous side comes into play with the kind of wit and precision we’ve come to expect over the decades.
+Taken as purely an exercise in a fictional portrait of two influential figureheads of the church, TWO POPES is a reasonably entertaining experience.
+Both Hopkins and Pryce are as good as they’ve ever been.
+Pryce, in particular, handles a part that could have come off as condescending with warmth and genuine pathos, juggling quiet humor and terror of what is to ahead with ease.
+Hopkins hides much of his typical boisterous nature under doddering irritability.
+It’s mainly in the last half of the film that his mischievous side comes into play with the kind of wit and precision we’ve come to expect over the decades.

-There’s an argument that could be made that the film intentionally paints Benedict in a less than flattering light in order to pass off the newly instated Francis as a hero of the Catholic church, and it wouldn’t feel far off the mark.
-Benedict is consistently filmed from odd angles, often cut off from others by frames, fixtures or effigies, while Francis by and large is always seen with another person in close proximity.
-There’s a sense that the entire story is built around the chance to offer the fictional Benedict a public confession of his sins, as the rightful son of God takes over guidance of their people.
+I’d even argue that the film intentionally paints Benedict in a less than flattering light to pass off the newly instated Francis as a hero of the Catholic church.
+Director Fernando Meirelles frames Benedict from odd angles, often cut off from others by frames, fixtures, or effigies, while Francis is rarely without another person nearby.
+There’s a sense that the entire story is a chance to offer the fictional Benedict a public confession of Francis’ sins while the rightful son of God takes over their people’s guidance.

 If that sounds political, that’s because it is.
-The film even acknowledges the inherent politics and circus acts to keep interest in the church, but it lacks any conviction to follow through with any criticism.
-There is, in particular, a scene where it tries to have things both ways by tackling the child abuse running rampant in the church head on, and at the last minute fading away the dialog entirely as not to anger anyone with the raised objection that maybe sexually abusing children isn’t an acceptable course of action for anyone.
-No matter how viewed, most of the problems in the film all circle back to this one point: It doesn’t know what it wants to be.
+The film acknowledges the inherent politics and circus acts to keep interested in the church, but it lacks any conviction to follow through with any criticism.
+There is, in particular, a scene where THE TWO POPES tries to have things both ways.
+By tackling the child abuse running rampant in the church head-on, the film, at the last minute, fades out the dialog entirely as not to anger anyone with the raised objection that maybe sexually abusing children isn’t an acceptable course of action for anyone.
+No matter how viewed, much of the film’s problems all circle back to this one point: it doesn’t know what it wants to be.

-It really isn’t a character study, as neither man is allowed much in terms of growth.
+It isn’t a character study, as neither man is allowed much in terms of growth.
 Most of the film takes place over two afternoons, as the men argue first in a garden, then slowly grow fonder of one another in their shared loneliness.
-We’re meant to understand that the inherent beauty in Francis is what has allowed for even the most wayward sheep to return to the flock, but at the same time the film acknowledges that the confession is there only to help the sinner, not those that have been sinned against.
+It claims Francis’s inherent beauty is what has allowed for even the most wayward sheep to return to the flock.
+But at the same time, the film acknowledges that the confession is there only to help the sinner, not the victims.

-It’s not a history lesson either, despite numerous forays into the past of Francis and his part, unwitting or not, in the atrocities committed in Argentina during the decade long Dirty War.
-When it comes to the discussion of sainthood, and acting in accordance with your beliefs and morals in the face of systemic evil, there is a far more interesting story to be found in his youth.
-Sadly the film only utilizes this period of history as a mere backdrop, with the human suffering meant to make us understand even further just how martyr-like Francis really is, carrying the heavy burden of surviving while so many others did not.
+It’s not a history lesson either, despite numerous forays into Francis’s past and his part, unwitting or not, in the atrocities committed in Argentina during the decade long Dirty War.
+When it comes to discussing sainthood and acting by your beliefs and morals in the face of systemic evil, there is a far more interesting story to be found in his youth.
+Sadly the film only utilizes this period of history as a mere backdrop, showcasing suffering to make us understand Francis’ true martyrdom.
+He alone must carry the heavy burden of surviving while so many others did not.
 It’s not a statement, nor is it an exploration of the issue.
 It’s just there, as with many other things in this film.

 So what remains?
-For all the things that the film is not, what can be said that it is?
+For all the things that the film is not, what is it?
 It’s a sparring ground for two veteran actors, both at the peak of their craft, who have come to play their hearts out with meaty roles where the focus is entirely on them.
 As such, it’s perfection.
 There’s never a dull moment in exploring the geography of their faces and admiring the way both Hopkins and Pryce use body language to communicate more than their dialog will allow.
-Even as the erratic directing from the usually reliable Fernando Meirelles tries to bury the acting under showy, hyperactive camera work, both leading men stand out like lighthouses in a storm.
+Even as the erratic directing from the usually reliable Meirelles tries to bury the acting under showy, hyperactive camera work, both leading men stand out like lighthouses in a storm.

-It’s just a shame that out of material so vast and tied to the history of the world we get a film this shallow and constricted in scope.
+It’s just a shame that out of material so vast and tied to the world’s history, we get a film this shallow and constricted in scope.
 In the end, we learn very little of these complicated figureheads of a church that rivals most multinational corporations.

-They still remain distant icons, as mysterious and elusive as the historic statues and paintings populating Vatican City.
+They remain distant icons, as mysterious and elusive as the historical statues and paintings populating Vatican City.